 Jenkins – It is a continuous integration tool and can be integrated with Selenium.
 Jenkins is used for automatic test execution.
-That means whenever there is any change in software, Jenkins allow you to run the tests every time and deploy the changes to new environment when the tests pass.
-Jenkins is also used for scheduling the tests to run at specific time.
+That means whenever there is any change in software, Jenkins allows you to run the tests every time and deploy the changes to a new environment when the tests pass.
+Jenkins is also used for scheduling the tests to run at a specific time.

-Maven – Maven is build management tool, based on the concept of Page Object Model (POM).
-It is used to define the structure of project, dependencies, build and test management.
-POM.xml file contains the information about the version of webdriver.
-It automatically download the necessary files from repository to local repository.
+Maven – Maven is a build management tool, based on the concept of Page Object Model (POM).
+It is used to define the structure of the project, dependencies, and build and test management.
+POM.xml file contains information about the version of web driver.
+It automatically downloads the necessary files from the repository to the local repository.

-TestNG – TestNG is an open source automation testing framework.
-It helps to group and prioritize the test scripts and support data parameterization and reporting feature.
+TestNG – TestNG is an open-source automation testing framework.
+It helps to group and prioritize the test scripts and support data parameterization and reporting features.

-Git– It is an open source version control system.
-It allows to commit the work locally and then sync the local copy of repository with copy of server.
+Git– It is an open-source version control system.
+It allows committing the work locally and then syncing the local copy of the repository with a copy of the server.

-5) Framework Compatibility – Selenium supports various test automation framework like Data Driven, Keyword or Hybrid.
-User can select any type of framework depending on the project requirement.
+5) Framework Compatibility – Selenium supports various test automation frameworks like Data Driven, Keyword, or Hybrid.
+Users can select any type of framework depending on the project requirement.

-6) Supports mobile Testing – Selenium don’t perform mobile testing.
+6) Supports mobile Testing – Selenium doesn’t perform mobile testing.
 But it supports mobile testing with the help of additional software like Selendroid and Appium.
-These software’s are based on Selenium, so anyone who is well versed with selenium can apply the same principles for mobile app testing.
+This software is based on Selenium, so anyone who is well-versed in selenium can apply the same principles for mobile app testing.

 7) Supports Database Testing – Selenium WebDriver in itself can’t perform Database Testing, but this can be done by using WebDriver with JDBC (“Java Database Connectivity”) API.
 The API lets the user connect and interact with the data source and fetch the data with the help of automated queries.

-8) System Compatibility – Internet Explorer(IE) and Google Chrome supports both 32 bit and 64 bit version, where you can download and use them based on your system requirement.
+8) System Compatibility – Internet Explorer(IE) and Google Chrome support both 32-bit and 64-bit versions, where you can download and use them based on your system requirement.

 Like any other tool, Selenium also has some limitations, such as:-

-1) Programming knowledge is needed – Selenium does not support code less test automation.
-Tester need to know any one of the programming language which are supported by selenium.
+1) Programming knowledge is needed – Selenium does not support codeless test automation.
+Testers need to know any one of the programming languages which are supported by selenium.

-3) No Official Customer Service Support – It’s an open source tool so there is no official customer support team to address your issues.
-You can get support from tutorial, chat room, online support, but not from product creators.
+3) No Official Customer Service Support – It’s an open-source tool, so there is no official customer support team to address your issues.
+You can get support from tutorials, chat rooms, and online support, but not from product creators.

-4) No Reporting facility – The lack of automation report generation is one of the biggest disadvantage.
-But, there are third party tools which overcome this problem like TestNG, Junit, Extent Library, Allure.
+4) No Reporting facility – The lack of automation of report generation is one of the biggest disadvantages.
+But, there are third-party tools that overcome this problem like TestNG, JUnit, Extent Library, and Allure.